MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 PowerShell Pester tests allows us to define a ScriptBlock section for `BeforeAll`,  `AfterAll`,  [BeforeEach and AfterEach](https://github.com/pester/Pester/wiki/BeforeEach-and-AfterEach).

-These ScriptBlocks can be used to prepare a test environment based on a given ARM template and execute a set of tests to assert that provisioned resource is valid.
-After the ScriptBlock should clean up and remove provisioned resources.
+These ScriptBlocks can be used to prepare a test environment.
+Next a set of tests to assert that the provisioned resource is valid can be executed.
+After test the ScriptBlock should clean up and remove provisioned resources.

 If the provisioning fails, the test should fail.
-Making sure we know that the template is either broken or the provisioning at the cloud provider is currently not available.
+Making sure we know that the template is either broken or the provisioning at the cloud provider is currently not possible.

-The feedback loop for seeing the impact of changes is much quicker and the transparency of the deployability of IaC modules is built.
-We get confidence in the modules and know that deployments are possible at all times.
+The feedback loop for seeing the impact of changes is much quicker.
+The transparency for the deployability of IaC modules can be created.
+Developers get confidence in that the IaC can be deployed at all times.

 ## Implementation